halt-dos/hd-wiki-public/docs/enterprise/platform/system/integrations/webhooks.md

 **Attribute Value**

-This option helps the user to mention the IP address or the hostname of the external backup server on which the Syslog service is exporting the log details.
+This option helps the user to mention the Attribute Value.

     Accepted values: String